richdevelopments/BootstrapLandingPage/README.md

 # Whiskey Delivery Landing Page

-Using HTML, CSS, JavaScript, Bootstrap, and JQuery.
+Designed for mobile, tablet and desktop using HTML, CSS, JavaScript, Bootstrap, and JQuery.
 Techniques included using containers, creating buttons, using images and glyphicons.